peimanamini/alljoyn_core/docs/README.android.txt

                                   - not intended for AllJoyn app development

     bin/                        executable binaries
+                                  - as of 3.4.0, several test programs are intentionally removed from published SDK's

         alljoyn-daemon                  installable AllJoyn daemon, for OEMs
                                           - or devices with super-user access